pikepdf/pikepdf/docs/topics/structure.md

 only a reading convenience.
 Validation and cleanup always traverse the complete tree so a shallow public walk cannot hide or leave behind deeper references.

+Readers are lenient by default, as {meth}`pikepdf.Pdf.open_outline` is: a structure element damaged beyond what the accessor can express -- a `/P` that names nothing, an unusable `/Pg` -- reads as `None` rather than raising, so a malformed document can still be inspected and repaired.
+Open the tree with `strict=True` to have those defects raise {exc}`pikepdf.StructureTreeError` instead.
+Either way {meth}`pikepdf.StructTree.validate` reports them, and either way *writes* validate what they touch: leniency is a concession to reading damaged files, not a licence to write into them.

 ```{eval-rst}
 .. doctest::